-The course is on BlackBoard, so you should sign in as soon as possible and read the handouts.
-We suggest that you print or copy the notes to your e-device before the lecture, read it and bring it with you to work on during the lecture.
-We will post on BlackBoard all handouts as the course unfolds on the dates shown in this document - so visit often.
+The course is on QUERCUS, so you should sign in as soon as possible and read the handouts.
+We suggest that you print or copy the notes to your e-device before the lecture, read it and bring it with you to work with and take notes on it during the lecture.
+We will post on QUERCUS all handouts as the course unfolds on the dates shown in this document - so visit often.